frostybee/420-302-VA_A25/README.md

 # What Is this?

-This repository contains course materials for the e-Commerce course.
+This repository contains course material for the e-Commerce course.

 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)